 As far, as I have been able to read in the descriptions they contain all kinds of stuff.
 Normally 2-8 activities are included in every kit, with step-by-step instructions, and some with video tutorials too.
 The older the kids get, the more advanced activities are offered.
 Younger kids will need parental supervision to make sure they don’t put things in their mouths.
 Older kids can do a lot of the experiments by themselves, and then proudly show off the results.

-No matter which age your kid is in, you will be able to find a service where they offer monthly science kits.
-I see these kits as excellent opportunities for any parent to spend some quality time with their kids, explore, ask questions and get amazed about what happens when you do the different experiments.
+No matter which ages your kid is in, you will be able to find a service where they offer monthly science kits.
+I see these kits as excellent opportunities for any parent to spend some quality time with their kids, explore, ask questions, and get amazed about what happens when you do different experiments.

 The experts behind these kits have done a lot of thinking to adjust the experiments to the proper age level.
 But I would say, the only people that really can judge if the experiments work for their kids, are the parents.